KDAB/knut/docs/API/script/utils.md

 #### <a name="setGlobal"></a>**setGlobal**(string varName, string value)

 Sets the global value `varName` to `value`.
-A global value is a value set by a script, and persistent only in the current Qt Creator execution (it will disappear once closed).
+A global value is a value set by a script, and persistent only in the current Knut execution (it will disappear once closed).

 For persistent settings, see [Settings](settings.md).